ihexxa/auto-bump/README.md

 $ yarn auto-bump
 ```

+At first auto-bump will check if there is tag for previous version.
-Then auto-bump will traverse git logs and bump version for each commit.
+Or it will traverse from the first commit of root branch and bump version for each commit.
 And you will see package.json version is udpated.

 Please notice that auto-bump will check commit subject to decide bumping major/minor/patch version.
 So by default your commit subject should follow [Conventional Commits](https://conventionalcommits.org/).
-Or your can add custom matching patterns in `package.json`, you can check `package.json` in this repository as example.
+Or your can add custom matching patterns in `package.json`, you can refer `package.json` in this repository as example.

 ## Contribute

 WIP.

+## TODO

+- Add API for Javascript
+- Add life cycle functions

 ## License